bal2ag/cachual/docs/index.rst

    functions very simple (or use the helpers!).
 Make sure you understand how the underlying caching system and library deals with your data, particularly when it comes to encoding.
-For example, Redis will encode your value as a bytestring if possible, falling back to the unicode representation otherwise (which is why you need to use the pack/unpack functions as above for dictionaries).
+For example, Redis will encode your value as bytes if possible, falling back to the unicode representation otherwise (which is why you need to use the pack/unpack functions as above for dictionaries).